 Long story short, we now have a Wind Drake, who can fly over water but not mountains.
-Unfortunately, we quickly found that this did not expand our range significantly.
-There were only three other notable features in the area: a tower that we didn’t visit at the time but, based on later information, was probably guarded an inaccessible; a town; and a castle adjoining the town.
+Unfortunately, we quickly found that this did not expand our range by all that much.
+There were only three new locations to check out, all in the same general area: a tower that we didn’t visit at the time but, based on later information, was probably guarded an inaccessible; a town; and a castle adjoining the town.
 We hit the town, getting some new weapons and also getting a look at the first batch of Summoning spells, not that we had a class that could use them.
-In the corner of town, we spotted a strange local animal, a Garula, which the game alternately described as one-of-a-kind and a local animal species (in fact, they’re wandering monsters in the region, though we never encountered one.
-But the game is awkwardly written and presses the idea that this is the only Garula, to the point where I actually though it was one-of-a-kind until I looked it up while writing this!).
+In the corner of town, we spotted a strange local animal, a Garula, which the game alternately described as one-of-a-kind and a local animal species.
+In actual fact, they’re wandering monsters in the region, though we never encountered one.
+But the game is awkwardly written and presses the idea that this is the only Garula, to the point where I actually though it was one-of-a-kind until I looked it up while writing this!

 In town and in the castle, we learned that this was Walse, and that the Walsites were in possession of the Water Crystal, which they were somehow charging with a machine that was harnessing its power.
 They explained that a similar machine had been fitted to the Fire Crystal (the text seemed to imply the Wind Crystal had been similarly tapped but I’m not certain about this – moreover, the issue was that the characters acted like the player already knew about these enhancement machines even though that was certainly not the case!).
 The Walsites said the country’s wellbeing was all thanks the Crystal, and also that the magic water kept the monsters away.
 This was immediately snubbed by the demons living in the Castle’s magic-water flooded basement and tower, but whatever you people say.

-The basement contained a monster called a Jackanape, a common monster from much later in the game, which nearly killed me twice and actually succeeded once again.
+The basement contained a monster called a Jackanape, a common monster from much later in the game, which nearly killed me twice and actually succeeded once after that!
 It was guarding some armour, perhaps not worth the trouble but at least satisfying to grab.
 The tower was more of a secret mini-dungeon, its door hidden behind a waterfall, which just makes the “no monsters” thing even more silly.
 At the depths of the tower we found Shiva and her Ice Commanders, who destroyed me yet again.
-I encouraged Kyle to come back later in the game when we had Fira (it was apparently in the very next town) though he gave it a shot all the same (if I’m remembering the order of events correctly, we picked up a group Toad-causing Blue spell from the local monsters during this second trip, so it wasn’t for naught).
+I encouraged Kyle to come back later in the game when we had Fira (it was apparently in the very next town) though he gave it a shot all the same.
+If I’m remembering the order of events correctly, we picked up a group Toad-causing Blue spell from the local monsters during this second trip, so it wasn’t for naught.

 In the castle’s dungeons we also found an NPC werewolf.
 Yes, a werewolf, or rather a wolf-man.
 He said his name was Lone Wolf and asked us to let him out.
 The player got a Yes/No box, but there didn’t seem to be any consequences for our actions – the rest of the party didn’t even seem to care!

 After all our exploration, our party hit up the king of Walse, to beg him to turn off the Crystal enhancing device.
 Our characters seemed to be under the impression that the Crystals were being broken by over-reliance on these machines, an impression that was coming from nowhere as, again, the Wind Crystal sequence did not even attempt to establish these machines.
-It was a hackneyed bit of environmentalism that is only going to get stupider once the big bad arrives on the scene.
-But for now: clean water is pollution, flowing air is pollution, steamships (which we will encounter later) are 100% fine and fully advocated.
+It was a hackneyed bit of environmentalism that is only going to get stupid once the big bad arrives on the scene.
+But for now: clean water is an analogy for pollution, flowing air is an analogy for pollution, steamships (which we will encounter later) are 90% environmentally sound and will run perpetually once charged.

-It’s here where we’ll truly see the weight of the months it’s taken me to write this (first half of the) journal, because I don’t remember the full details of this fight… simply that it was nearly a rout.
+It’s here where we’ll truly see the weight of the months it’s taken me to write this first half of the journal, because I don’t remember the full details of this fight… simply that it was a near-rout for the Garula.
 As I recall, only Galuf the Knight could really stand up to the monster, and he may have very well been the only one standing in the end.
-We killed the Garula, but the Crystal suddenly shattered all on its own accord!
-The game will spend part of the upcoming arc claiming this happened for environmentalism reasons (that is to say, because the Walsites were draining its power with the machine), but if that’s so, why did the ominous “they” send the monster at all?
+We (urm… Galuf) killed the Garula, but the Crystal suddenly shattered all on its own accord!
+The game will spend part of the upcoming arc claiming this happened for fantasy-environmental reasons (that is to say, because the Walsites were draining its power with the machine), but if that’s so, why did the ominous “they” send the monster at all?
 And since it later proves that these environmentalism plots have very little to do with anything, what’s the real answer?

-Just then, the Knight of Walse got back up, muttering to “Lord Galuf” that “they” (a different “they” this time) have to protect the Fire Crystal.
+Just then, the Knight of Walse got back up, muttering to “Lord Galuf” that the party has to protect the Fire Crystal.
 Unfortunately, he died of his wounds before he could fill in any more blanks.
 Things got worse as we gathered up the Crystals for our new Job classes, as the Tower began to collapse as the oceans went haywire without the Water Crystal, and we were only rescued from the raging seas by Syldra!
 Yes, Faris’ big sister had returned from death to save us and immediately die again!
 What a champ!
 It wasn’t funny when Cid did it in IV and it’s not dramatic now.
-To make matters worse, one of the job Crystals was left behind in the tower.
+To rub salt in it, one of the job Crystals was left behind in the tower.

 Returning to Walse, we found that a soldier from the far west had arrived, somehow, via the meteor.
 We set out to investigate, but before we left, it was time to check out our new magic career paths.

-The first of the Water Crystal jobs was the Red Mage, which had been critically downgraded from other games.
-Like in other games, Red Magic works to give you both Black and White magic at once, but in this game suffers from a magic cap leaving it unable to cast spells past magic level 3 out of 6 and never gets any higher!
+The first of the Water Crystal jobs was the Red Mage, which had been critically downgraded from previous games.
+Like in other games, Red Magic works to give you both Black and White magic at once, but in this game the Red Mage suffers from a hefty magic level cap, leaving it unable to cast spells past magic level 3 out of 6, and never gets any higher!
 And no, there’s no Red Wizard or Sage job to supplement it!
 The real draw of the Red Mage is its final job skill, the most expensive in the game, worth 999 AP for the last level up alone, plus the price of the previous two levels.
 This is Dualcast, the ability to cast two spells in one turn.
 We decided to give the Red Mage a pass, and had, until recently, never even considered going back to it.

 The second was the Time Mage, which was concerned mostly with buffs and debuffs.
-Now, very much despite our impressions going in to this Marathon, it’s turned out that, so far, Final Fantasy games have made good use of their buffs and debuffs, and so we weren’t about to snub a class that could cast Haste, Slow and even upgraded forms of both, not to forget such fundamentals as Float and Teleport.
+Now, so far Final Fantasy games have made good use of their buffs and debuffs (very much against our impressions going in to this Marathon), and so we weren’t about to snub a class that could cast Haste, Slow and even upgraded forms of both, not to forget such fundamentals as Float and Teleport.
 That said, we did not use the Time Mage quite yet.

 The third class was the Summoner.
-Introduced much earlier in the game than in FFIII, FFV’s Summoners must still earn most of their spells in hidden boss fights (though as I said, some early-level spells were still available for sale in Walse).
-That said, Summoners are nowhere near as powerful as those of games previous and upcoming.
-They can essentially be considered a means of causing evened group damage, where regular Black Magic spells cast on a group have their damage divided between all targets.
+Introduced much earlier in the game than in FFIII, FFV’s Summoners must still earn most of their spells via hidden boss fights, so aren’t very useful at the moment (though as I said earlier, some trifling spells were available for sale in Walse).
+Eventually, you will fill out the Summon list, but bear in mind that Summoners are nowhere near as powerful as those of games previous and upcoming.
+They should instead be considered a means of causing evened group damage around par with similarly-levelled Black spells cast on a single target, whereas regular Black Magic spells cast on a group have their damage divided between all targets.
 We decided to train Faris as a Summoner, though she was still in the middle of her Blue Mage training at the time we acquired the job.
 I can’t quite remember when the switch-over happened, but it was after we got Shiva in the Summon list, just a few steps from now.

 The remaining classes from the Water Crystal have proved less useful in the long run.
 The Berserker has a high strength but is completely uncontrollable and so undesirable.
 We never touched it.
-Going in the complete opposite direction (with lots of micro-management instead of no management at all), we have the Mystic Knight, who can enchant their blade with a spell that will strike every time they do, a potentially good return for a slow start-up.
-Unfortunately, the Mystic Knight’s combat stats (save Agility) don’t compare to Knight and even some later classes.
+Going in the complete opposite direction (with lots of micro-management instead of no management at all), we have the Mystic Knight, who can enchant their blade with a spell that will strike every time they use their regular attacks, a potentially good return for a slow start-up.
+Unfortunately, the Mystic Knight’s combat stats (save Agility) don’t compare to Knight or even some later classes.
 At the time of writing this journal (between play sessions 3 and 4), we had never used the Mystic Knight.